Arthur Rinderknech vs. Fabian Marozsan: Prediction and Match Betting Odds | Rolex Shanghai Masters

 Arthur Rinderknech vs. Fabian Marozsan Trends and Insights

-- Rinderknech came up short 6-7, 2-6 against Adrian Mannarino in the Round of 32 of The Astana Open (his most recent match).
+- Rinderknech is coming off a defeat to No. 34-ranked Adrian Mannarino, 6-7, 2-6, in the Round of 32 at The Astana Open.

-- Marozsan is coming off a 2-6, 4-6 defeat to No. 319-ranked Alibek Kachmazov in the qualifying round at The Astana Open.
+- Marozsan most recently played on September 26, 2023 in the qualifying round of The Astana Open and was taken down 2-6, 4-6 by No. 319-ranked Alibek Kachmazov.

-- In his 50 matches over the past 12 months across all court surfaces, Rinderknech has played an average of 24.9 games (23.8 in best-of-three matches).
+- Through 50 matches over the past year (across all court surfaces), Rinderknech has played 24.9 games per match (23.8 in best-of-three matches) and won 50.5% of them.

-- Marozsan is averaging 30.6 games per match (22.7 in best-of-three matches) and 9.6 games per set through five matches on hard courts in the past year.
+- Marozsan has averaged 30.6 games per match (22.7 in best-of-three matches) and 9.6 games per set through five matches on hard courts in the past 12 months, winning 47.7% of those games.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.